Skip to content

 Legacy of Liberation

-On 6 June 1944, the Allies landed on the beaches of Normandy, and the battle to liberate France from German occupation began.
+On 6 June 1944, the Allies landed on the Normandy D-Day beaches, and the battle to liberate France from German occupation began.

 80 years later, the cemeteries of the Commonwealth War Graves Commission stand as permanent reminders of Operation Overlord.